logicUSLIB/LogicUS.PL/README.md

 - **_LogicUS.PL.CSP_**: It defines the functions necessary for working with BigFormulas including its definition and a basic SAT Solver for solving some (little) CSP.

+You can access to the installation guide, theoretical and practical contents, and more at [LogicUS](https://ramgonvictor.wixsite.com/logicus).